pebble-dev/rebble-help/_topic/setup-subscription.md

 ![](/images/subscription/4.png)

-Click the 'repeat the inital setup' link if you're on your phone.
+If you're using your phone, click the 'Repeat inital setup' button and [re-run the boot process](/topic/boot).

-If not, visit [boot.rebble.io](https://boot.rebble.io/) on your phone and re-run the setup procedure.
+If not, visit [boot.rebble.io](https://boot.rebble.io/) on your phone and [re-run the setup procedure](/topic/boot).

 # You’re done!